Multiple Subwoofers: Optimize Them With Multi-Sub Optimizer Software

 System Software Requirements

-- Program: The software is free and available for download.
-Unzipping mso.zip gives you install_mso.exe, which you run to install the program.
-See the revision history page of the MSO web site for the version of the most recent MSO update.
+Click the Download button at the top or bottom of this page, or just use this link.
+That will download the mso.zip file.
+Unzipping this file gives you install_mso.exe, which you run to install the program.
+See the revision history page of the MSO web site for the latest information on the most recent MSO update.

-- MSO Help File (.CHM format): A standalone version of MSO's help file is available for download.
-This help file is updated concurrently with the MSO web site, so there will often be a help file available that's newer than the one in the latest version of the program.
+- A standalone version of MSO's help file is available for download.
+This help file is updated concurrently with the MSO web site, so there will sometimes be a help file available that's newer than the one in the latest version of the program.
 You can find the date of the most recent help file on the MSO help file information page.
-If you have problems displaying the .CHM file, see the readme.html contained within the downloaded zip file for instructions.
+If you have problems displaying the downloaded .CHM file, see the readme.html contained within the downloaded zip file for instructions.
 To update the help file in your installed copy of MSO, unzip the downloaded zip file to obtain multi-sub_opt.chm.
 Then copy this file into the MSO installation folder, usually C:\Program Files (x86)\Multi-Sub Optimizer.
-You should allow overwriting the existing multi-sub_opt.chm, which may require entering administrator permission information at the Windows prompt.
-Be sure to also check out the advanced search syntax for CHM files.
-Also check out the description of the cross-platform CHM file viewer KchmViewer, which has support for multiple-tab viewing of help pages.
+You should allow overwriting the existing multi-sub_opt.chm, which may require supplying administrator permission information at the Windows prompt.

-- MSO Help System in zip format: A zip file of the HTML used to compile the CHM help file is available for users of systems that don't support a CHM viewer.
+- A zip file of the HTML used to compile the CHM help file is available for users of systems that don't support a CHM viewer.

 -